gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas
+**0.8.9 (2025-08-18)**
+- Updated ffb.ini to support using a joystick index or the name.
+This will be easier for some with strange characters in the joystick name
+- Removed some debug junk from the display
+- Removed the sleep timer from the main compute thread

 **0.8.8 (2025-08-14)**
 - Actually fixed the asymetrical error.
 All versions up until this had it!
 WOW!